albertonavasg/pmod-oled-rgb/README.md

 Then we create an application project from the templates: the Empty Application.
 In the `Sources > src` we add the C program `screen_platform_test.c` (available in this repo: `src/hw/screen_platform_test.c`).
 We can now build it and run it.
-We will see how the LEDs will turn ON (meaing ON_OFF_STATUS from screens A and B are ON "11") and how the screens receive the command "ENTIRE_DISPLAY_ON".
+We will see how the LEDs will turn ON (meaning ON_OFF_STATUS from screens A and B are ON "11") and how the screens receive the command "ENTIRE_DISPLAY_ON".

 <br>